Ghosh-95/Java-learning/README.md

 2. Instance Variable: A varialbe delcared inside the class but outside the body of the method, is called instance variable.
 It is not declared as static.
 It is a instance-specific variable and it is not shared among instances.

 3. Static Variable: A variable that is declared as static is called static variable.
 It is not local, you can create a single copy of the static variable and share it among all the instances of the class.
 Memory allocation is happened only once when the class is loaded in the memory.

+The general rules for naming variables are:

+- Names can contain letters, digits, underscores, and dollar signs.
+- Names must begin with a letter.
+- Names should start with a lowercase letter, and cannot contain  whitespace.
+- Names can also begin with $ and _ (but we will not use it in this tutorial).
+- Names are case-sensitive ("myVar" and "myvar" are different variables).
+- Reserved words (like Java keywords, such as int or boolean) cannot be used as names.

 ## Data Types